Raphael Hofer

-Raphael Hofer (born 14 February 2003) is an Austrian professional footballer who plays as a midfielder, winger and left-back for Austrian Bundesliga club TSV Hartberg, on loan from Red Bull Salzburg.
+Raphael Hofer (born 14 February 2003) is an Austrian professional footballer who plays as a left-back, centre-back and defensive midfielder for 2.
+Liga club Austria Salzburg.

 Club career

-On 15 January 2025, Raphael Hofer was loaned by TSV Hartberg from Red Bull Salzburg.
-Prior to the loan, he played as co-operation player at FC Liefering.
+On 5 July 2023, he was loaned to Blau-Weiß Linz.
+On 15 January 2025, Raphael Hofer was loaned to TSV Hartberg from Red Bull Salzburg.
+Prior to the loans, he played as co-operation player at FC Liefering.

+On 1 July 2025, he moved to Slovenian PrvaLiga club Mura.

+International career

+Hofer is a former Austrian youth international, having represented the under-21s from 2023 to 2024.